-Assuming one of those factors defined is focused primarily on the growth engine, it is critical to establish an operational growth plan.
-Most growth plans fail, because they utilize worn-out approaches, take too much time to generate, and are not based on facts.
-Real growth planning identifies the factors that cause growth to happen, the factors that prevent growth, and how the potential customers or markets fit into those factors.
+Assuming one of those factors defined is primarily focused on the growth engine, it is critical to establish an operational growth plan.
+Most growth plans fail because they use worn-out approaches, take too much time to generate, and are not based on facts.
+Real growth planning identifies the factors that initiate growth, the factors that prevent growth, and how the potential customers or markets fit into those factors.

 Growth planning does not need to be tedious or elaborate.
-No, you don’t start with financial targets; they are lag metrics or the result of acting on the real drivers.
-Yes, you do need a sense of how acting on the few growth drivers results in financial growth, keeping reality in mind.
+Don’t start with financial targets; they are lag metrics or the result of acting on the real drivers.
+Instead, you need a sense of how acting on the few growth drivers results in financial growth, keeping reality in mind.
 The three most crucial growth drivers are